mammadmodi/websub/README.md

 ## Quick Setup

 Simply run ```docker-compose -f ./test/docker-compose.yaml up```.
-It will set up a redis instance and a webis instance that listens to port 8379.
+It will set up a redis instance and a websub instance that listens to port 8379.

 ### Connect to Websub
 In browser go to the [websub_sample form](http://127.0.0.1:8379/socket/form?username=john&topics=johntopic1,johntopic2) and